 Head shot of Dr. Beckerman via KATU News; group shot via Dr. B himself.

-Q: February is Heart Month!
-How have you included walking into your daily routine so far?
+- Q: How have you included walking into your daily routine so far?